-SpRs and StRs who are within one year of their anticipated CCT are eligible to ‘Act Up’ as consultants, for up to a maximum period of three months.
+Medical Specialty doctors in training who are within one year of their anticipated completion of training date are eligible to act up as consultants, for a fixed-term period of 3 months (pro rata for less than full time trainees).

 Trainees accepted on to the Future Leaders programme will need to apply to go out of programme, in the usual manner.